HamsiniGupta/PubMedBERT/README.md

-# PubMedBERT: Retrieval-Augmented Generation for Biomedical Question Answering
+# PubMedRAG: Retrieval-Augmented Generation for Biomedical Question Answering

 Large Language Models struggle with biomedical Q&A due to hallucinations and outdated knowledge.
-This research addresses these limitations by developing PubMedBERT, a domain-specific retriever model trained using Simple Contrastive Sentence Embeddings (SimCSE) on the PubMedQA labeled dataset.
+This research addresses these limitations by developing PubMedRAG, a domain-specific retriever model trained using Simple Contrastive Sentence Embeddings (SimCSE) on the PubMedQA labeled dataset.

 ## Key Results